..

 about me

-- I will start my PhD in mathematics at Rutgers University in Fall 2025.
+- I am a second year PhD student in mathematics at Rutgers University.
 Prior to this, I was an undergraduate at Koç University.

 - I describe my mathematical interests as "developing and using techniques for estimating quantities, especially of combinatorial interest".
-This includes but is not limited to "real-variable" harmonic analysis, quantitative aspects of additive combinatorics, analysis of boolean functions, and combinatorial aspects of geometric measure theory.
+I am particularly interested in quantitative aspects of additive combinatorics and analysis of boolean functions.
+My other interests include, but are not limited to, real-variable harmonic analysis, combinatorial aspects of geometric measure theory and high-dimensional probability.

 Publication(s)